cormachogan/govmomi-snippets/README.md

 - Virtual Machines (VMs)
 - First Class Disks (FCDs) - used to back Kubernetes Persistent Volumes

+Finally we have two modules that use a combinatation of vSphere and Kubernetes Code modules:

+- Return K8s nodes running on a vSphere infrastructure
+- Return PCI devices on an ESXi device host where a Kubernetes node/VM runs

+## Sample outputs ##

-Here are some example outputs, assuming the environment variables have been set appropriately.
+Here are some example outputs, assuming the required vSphere `environment variables` have been set appropriately in the shell.

 ```shell
 $ go run conn-to-v-via-e-find-ho-ds-vm.go